A gallop with the King

 Returning to Holy Communion, something seemed wrong.
 I found myself silently praying that I receive the Bread and the Wine in the fullest sense in which Jesus meant the words.
 Similarly, the pastor’s explanations during baptisms were in the same vein as Communion.
 It was as if we were to be careful to understand that nothing was really going on during the Sacraments.
 It was just a picture of some other reality that happened at some other time and in some other place.

 Nagging problems required answers.
 Still I did not suspect the Catholic Church to have the answers.
 It would be some time before the light of Scripture broke through the fog.
 It would happen.
-Above, Saint John the Apostle tells us so beautifully that the Eternal God took on flesh and blood and dwelt among us.
+Above, Saint John the Evangelist tells us so beautifully that the Eternal God took on flesh and blood and dwelt among us.
 I believe C.S.
 Lewis, the Anglican who Roman Catholics and Calvinistic Presbyterians both enigmatically claim as their own, helped me make the connection between the truths of the Incarnation and the way God meets us in the Sacraments – – in a very real (not merely spiritual) way.
 Our Protestant tradition’s negation of things eternal to the merely spiritual, notwithstanding our Lord’s Incarnation and our own flesh and blood, did not fit.
 Maybe C.S.
 Lewis can slake your thirst as he did mine, awakening the imagination and making the connection:

 “The thought at the back of all this negative spirituality is really one forbidden to Christians.
 They, of all men, must not conceive spiritual joy and worth as things that need to be rescued or tenderly protected from time and place and matter and the senses.
 Their God is the God of corn and oil and wine.
 He is the glad Creator.
 He has become Himself incarnate.
 The Sacraments have been instituted.
 Certain spiritual gifts are offered us only on condition that we perform certain bodily acts.
 After that we cannot really be in doubt of His intention.
 To shrink back from all that can be called Nature into negative spirituality is as if we ran away from horses instead of learning to ride.
 There is in our present pilgrim condition plenty of room (more room than most of us like) for abstinence and renunciation and mortifying our natural desires.
 But behind all asceticism the thought should be, ‘Who will trust us with the true wealth if we cannot be trusted even with the wealth that perishes?’
 Who will trust me with a spiritual body if I cannot control even an earthly body?
 These small and perishable bodies we now have were given to us as ponies are given to schoolboys.
-We must learn to manage: not that we may some day be free of horses altogether but that some day we may ride bare-back, confident and rejoicing, those greater mounts, those winged, shining and world- shaking horses which perhaps even now expect us with impatience, pawing and snorting in the King’s stables.
+We must learn to manage: not that we may some day be free of horses altogether but that some day we may ride bare-back, confident and rejoicing, those greater mounts, those winged, shining and beauty world- shaking horses which perhaps even now expect us with impatience, pawing and snorting in the King’s stables.
 Not that the gallop would be of any value unless it were a gallop with the King; but how else— since He has retained His own charger—should we accompany Him?”

 Miracles, Chap.
 16, C.S.
 Lewis